Everyone knows first impressions can be hard to shake.

 Customize the email to the individual employer

-Augustine said it’s important to tailor your message to each individual job and company.
+Augustine said it’s important to tailor your message to each individual job and company, not just a general email you could send to anyone in the consumer tech industry.

 “The more you talk about their specific needs and how your skill set does make you a really good solution to those needs, the more likely your message is to be read.”